-Table 4 - IBIS [Model] Subparameters
+Table 5.3 - IBIS [Model] Subparameters

 The IBIS specification gives an extensive list of possible buffer types.
 Peruse this list carefully to choose your buffer type.
 Note that if an input or I/O buffer type is chosen the user must specify the Vinl and Vinh parameters or verify that the IBIS defaults are correct.
-The Vinl and Vinh parameter are included so that simulators can flag signal integrity violations and perform timing calculations.
+The Vinl and Vinh parameters are included so that simulators can flag signal integrity violations and perform timing calculations.
 In addition, all output or I/O type buffer models should include the Vmeas, Cref, Rref and Vref parameters.
-Including these parameters allows a simulator to do board level timing calculations.
+Including these parameters allows a simulator to perform board level timing calculations.

-The C_comp parameter specifies the buffer's input, output or I/O capacitance and can have a typical, minimum and maximum value.
 Note that when constructing the IBIS file the numerically largest value of C_comp is listed as the 'max' value while the numerically smallest value of C_comp is listed as the 'min' value.
 C_comp min and max values do not necessarily correlate with the min and max conditions under which the I-V and switching data was gathered.
-C_comp represents only the capacitance of the transistors, die pad and on-die interconnect for an individual buffer.
-It does not include package capacitance.
+The actual association of C_comp corner values with simulation corners is performed at the tool level.